ganeshutah/Jove/For_CS3100_Fall2020/README.md

    - 19:10/27
      - Quiz-9 given; due 10/30pm, covers L19,20
      - How to design DTMs and NDTMs
-     - Run the Notebooks within 17_DTM/ and 18_NDTM/
+     - Run the Notebooks within 18_NDTM/

    - 20:10/29
      - Review of MT-2